 The following items will be required for your application, which are also listed on the application itself:

-- details why you would like to participate in WWU’s Summer Chemistry REU Program
+- Why you would like to participate in WWU’s Chemistry REU Program

-- Your unofficial transcript—saved as a .pdf—which includes final grades for all Fall 2016 courses and includes classes for which you are registered for the Spring 2017 semester.
+- Your unofficial transcript—saved as a .pdf—which includes final grades for all Fall 2019 courses and includes classes for which you are registered for the Winter/Spring 2020 semester.

 - The name and contact information for two references who will submit letters of recommendation on your behalf.
 After you submit your application, have your references send their letters to the email address REU@wwu.edu with the subject line: Your last name, REU reference letter.

-- Your preferred area of research (synthetic, biochemistry, materials).
+- Your preferred area of research (synthetic, biochemistry, materials, computational).
 Descriptions of each faculty’s research may be found on the websites for Chemistry Department and Western Washington University.
-The following faculty are available for the Summer 2017 program:
+The following faculty are available for the Summer 2020 program:

 Gregory O’Neil (Organic Chemistry)